 This certificate is designed for students who plan to transfer to four-year institutions as psychology majors.
 Certificate graduates could also find entry-level employment as clinic technicians in human services fields.
 This coursework also fulfills many general education requirements for the Associate in Arts degree.
 Students should verify requirements with their transfer institutions.

-Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 7
+Minimum credits: 19 to 25 Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 7

 CORE REQUIREMENTS (18 CREDITS)

 Choose one focus, based on transfer or program goals: